- Advanced Palliative Equipment Response

 Medical grade footwear and orthotics must be assessed by a suitably qualified allied health professional who will submit all paperwork to the Equipment Program.

-People receiving Continuity of Support (CoS) services, may be eligible to access assessment services through their CoS provider.
+People receiving Disability Support for Older Australians (DSOA) services, may be eligible to access assessment services through their DSOA provider.

 An assessment can be arranged (which the individual may need to pay for) through: